 Text: The Anatomy of Corporate Law: A Comparative and Functional Approach, Oxford University Press (2nd ed.
 2009), Supplemental material to be distributed on site.

 This course does not satisfy the Base Menu Requirement.
 A take-home exam will be administered.

 International Business Transactions

-Prof. Christopher Gibson
+Prof. Chris Gibson

 This course provides a survey of the law concerning transnational business transactions.
 Many relevant terms and institutions are discussed.
 From forming international transactions, to licensing and protection of intellectual property, to considering dispute settlement options, this course surveys many of the legal regimes and issues that will arise.
 We shift between the nuts-and-bolts of international transactions to look at some of the big picture (macro) issues that are changing the modern economy.
 We also look at sources of law, including private international law, public international law and mandatory law.
 Throughout the course, we continue to focus on the appropriate role of the lawyer as she or he works with the client to address their legal and related commercial issues.

 Text: Daniel C.K.
 Chow & Thomas J. Schoenbaum, International Business Transactions: Problems, Cases, and Materials (3rd ed.
 Aspen 2015).

 There is also a useful documents supplement: International Business Transactions Document Supplement, 3rd Edition, Chow & Schoenbaum